-Thank you for your interest in working with us at German International School Boston.
+Thank you for your interest in career opportunities at German International School Boston.
 We do not currently have any openings on our faculty or staff.

-We offer a limited number of internships at GISB for those studying to become kindergarten through high school teachers.
+We offer a limited number of internships at GISB for those studying to have a teaching career in kindergarten through high school classrooms.
 Candidates must speak German and English.
 Learn more here.

 Teachers at German International School Boston are committed to educational excellence for all students.
 We strive to meet the needs of a diverse, multilingual student population.
 Our teachers‘ commitment to students, expertise in cutting-edge teaching techniques and classroom management strategies, and steady encouragement of students’ independence within a supportive learning environment contribute decisively to students’ success.